×

 Maneli suggested that homeowners planning extensive renovation and design work should think about their budget in two buckets: one budget for the materials that will come with them when they move (furniture, art, drapery, etc.) and one budget for the materials that will stay with the house and add to its re-sale value (permanent features like lighting fixtures, wall treatments, custom millwork, etc.).
 By grouping expenditures that way, you can decide what to allocate for things you will keep for decades, and what you will invest in the value of your home.

-photos featuring work in Williamsburg by Sweeten Expert Maneli
+Photos featuring work in Williamsburg by Sweeten Expert Maneli

 interior design nyc